fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 Maintaining Man Pages
 ---------------------

 - Every feature must be described with all options in the man page.
+Man pages are generated via Asciidoctor from files in `doc/`

 Creating a release
 ==================

-Before deciding to make a new release, please check with the `fvwm-workers` mailing list that this is the right time to do so.
-This will give adequate warning for other developers to give status updates about any in-flight development that's happening which might impact a potential release.

 Make sure you have all optional libraries installed.